STEM

 Artemis II Launch

-Afterschool program can help youth take part in this historic moment through hands-on Artemis II activities.
+Afterschool programs can help youth take part in this historic moment through hands-on Artemis II activities.
 From observing the Moon and exploring lunar geology to learning how rockets launch, these activities are designed for multiple grade levels and connect the science of space exploration to real careers at NASA and beyond.

-Explore activities and career profiles to bring Artemis II to life for your program in this round-up of resources from STEM Next Opportunity Fund: https://stemnext.org/celebrate-the-artemis-ii-launch-in-afterschool/
+Explore activities and career profiles to bring Artemis II to life for your program in this round-up of resources from STEM Next Opportunity Fund:https://stemnext.org/celebrate-the-artemis-ii-launch-in-afterschool/

 Share Your Voice: New Survey on K-12 Educators’ Use of AI